vishaljoshi005/Java-Web-Mis/Readme.txt

  	2. url patterns : small letters
  	3. method names :  camel case
  	4. View JSP pages: All the view jsp pages are in small letters.
+ 	5. SQL TABLE : Alumni table in the mysql has column name "ID" in caps and other column's are in lowercase.
 100.Variable:
 	1. Variables names in the JSP pages are camel case.
 	2. In Java classes : all in camel case